 Minister for Trade and Economic Development K. Chshmaritian (4th from left) with A. Kotzinian, ATLAS Technical Coordiator M. Nessi, Ambassador Z. Mnatsakanian, JINR Vice-Director A. Sissakian and Collaboration Spokesperson P. Jenni, in front of the ATLAS experiment model in building 40.

-After three years of work, the ATLAS detector cavern (35 x 55 x 40 metres) is fully excavated and completed.
-CERN officials and dignitaries celebrate the first new LHC cavern on 4 June 2003, complete with an alpinhorn player.
+After five years of innovative and ingenious civil engineering, the ATLAS detector cavern (35 x 55 x 40 metres) is fully excavated and ready for the installation of the detector.
+ATLAS, CERN officials, and political authorities, including the President of the Swiss Confederation Pascal Couchepin, celebrate the inauguration of the first cavern on the LHC on 4 June 2003.

 After five years of innovative and ingenious civil engineering, the ATLAS detector cavern (35 x 55 x 40 metres) was fully excavated.
 ATLAS, CERN officials, and political authorities, including the President of the Swiss Confederation Pascal Couchepin, celebrated the inauguration of the first cavern on the Large Hadron Collider on 4 June 2003.
 Installation of the detector in the cavern began soon after.